SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 To take over the unit tests and the configuration from the example implementation, take the following steps:

-1. Copy the [entity unit tests](../../../tree/main-single-tenant/test/db) into your project.
+1. Copy the [entity unit tests](../../../tree/main-single-tenant/test/db) to your project.
-2. Copy the [service unit tests](../../../tree/main-single-tenant/test/srv) into your project.
+2. Copy the [service unit tests](../../../tree/main-single-tenant/test/srv) to your project.
-3. Add the Mocha, Chai, and Axios devDependencies to your *package.json*.
-You can take them over from the [*package.json* of the example implementation](../../../tree/main-single-tenant/package.json).
+3. Add the Mocha, Chai, and Axios devDependencies to your *package.json*:

+    1. Run command `npm add mocha -D`.
+    2. Run command `npm add chai -D`.
+    3. Run command `npm add chai-as-promised -D`.
+    4. Run command `npm add chai-subset -D`.

+    > Note: You can compare this with the [*package.json* of the example implementation](../../../tree/main-single-tenant/package.json).

-4. Copy the script with the name *test* into your *package.json*.
+4. Copy the script with the name *test* to your *package.json*.
-5. Run the command `npm install`.
-6. Copy the Mocha configuration file [*.mocharc.json*](../../../tree/main-single-tenant/.mocharc.json) into your project.
+5. Copy the Mocha configuration file [*.mocharc.json*](../../../tree/main-single-tenant/.mocharc.json) to your project.

-To run the automated SAP Cloud Application Programming Model tests, enter the command `npm run test` in a terminal in SAP Business Application Studio.
+To run the automated SAP Cloud Application Programming Model tests:

+1. Run the command `npm install` in a terminal in SAP Business Application Studio.
+2. [Optional] Only in *main-multi-tenant-features* branch, run command `npm run prebuild`.
+This generates access classes to external APIs and is required to avoid syntax errors in the application and unit tests.
+3. Enter the command `npm run test`.
 All tests will be executed and the result will be shown afterwards.

 ### One Page Acceptance (OPA5) Tests